UCH London Nurses' Charity

-Due to the coronavirus outbreak, the Trustees of the Charity have decided to cancel the study day and AGM due to have taken place on 25th April 2020 at the Grafton Hotel in London.
+Due to the coronavirus outbreak, the Trustees of the Charity have decided to cancel the Autumn Lunch to have taken place on 10th October 2020 at the Grafton Hotel in London.

 Please spread the message to as many as possible that the event is cancelled.

-The AGM will be scheduled for the Autumn lunch.
+The AGM was to have been scheduled for the Autumn lunch.

 UCH London Nurses’ Charity office is now closed